Not to miss!

 To stay outside

 Montreal is definitely a bike town!
 At almost every street corner, you’ll find a Bixi stand at which you can rent a bike every 30 minutes.
-In summertime, the city is really vibrant because Montrealers have spent so many months in the cold that excitement is really high.
-L’île St-Hélène is the island right in front of the Old Port & where many outdoor events take place.
+After the many cold winter months, Montrealers are especially excited for the vibrant summer in the city.
+L’île St-Hélèneis the island right in front of the Old Port & where many outdoor events take place.
 Soak up the sun at Jean-Doré beach & dance at Piknic Électronik at night!
 Traveling with kids?
 La Ronde is the most popular amusement park to attend, but if you want to stay in the Old Port, Voiles en Voiles is a pirate-themed amusement park with rope courses, climbing walls, inflatables and water games.
 Yoga lovers?
 Make sure not to miss our yoga sessions at Terrasse Place d’Armes.
 During the winter, go ice skating at Patinoire Natrel & party at Igloofest festival at night!

 To shop & witness art